 Sessions that have been arranged need to be cancelled more than 24 hours before the session time, otherwise it will chargeable at the full rate.

-You can read more about Hannah in the About Us Section
+You can read about our Occupational Therapists in the About us Section